crazymidnight/linsyspy/README.md

 # linsyspy
 ### Dynamic linear system modeling project

-Python interpreter version 3.6 or higher and packages from *requirements.txt*
+Python interpreter version 3.6 or higher and packages from *requirements.txt* are required.

 ### Instruction to run:
 1. Install packages: